OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 ::
 ```
 ##### Advanced Settings
-An example with customized ui attributes for enhanced display:
+An example with customized `ui` attributes for enhanced display.
+This is how it is written:

 ```md
 ::ShAvatar
 ---